Superjoa10/Mluz.db-projects/README.md

 # *Mluz.db-projects is a combination of my projects that uses my works Database for debt colletion*
-as well as automation of some boring tasks i have at my job, such as sending messeges to new debtors, and the ones i've got deals with.
+as well as automation of some boring tasks i have at my job, such as sending messeges to new debtors(Cob_Setor), and the ones i've got deals with(Agenda 2023).

 *MAIN BRANCH contains the project turned to EXE files / APPS.*
 PC-WORK-BRANCH contains Legacy code for the ideas of the automations presented in the main branch.